pointwise/ConvertGridToDatabase/README.md

 the original grid entities intact.

 1. Connectors are converted to database curves of polynomial degree 1.
 2. Structured domains are converted to database surfaces of polynomial degree 1.
-   a.
 You may optionally have the surface splined to degree 3.
 3. Unstructured domains are converted to shell entities.

 ![ConvertGridToDatabase-Tk](https://raw.github.com/pointwise/ConvertGridToDatabase/master/ConvertGridToDatabase-Tk.png)